dgarroDC/SuitLog/README.md

 Tired of having to go to the ship again and again just to check any data in the Ship Log?
 Not anymore!
 With Suit Log you just need to **suit up**, go out to have your adventures without annoying interruptions and check the data you want at any time!

 You don't have to learn anything to use this new interface, the controls are the same as in the Ship Log!
-Just use the autopilot key to open it (**X key** in the gamepad or **up D-pad button** in the gamepad by default).
+Just use the autopilot key to open it (**X key** in the keyboard or **up D-pad button** in the gamepad by default).
 You'll have everything you need right there: entries with their photos, "icons", marking location in HUD...

 And all of this displayed in a diegetic interface that shares design with the other HUD elements displayed on the helmet, intended to feel like a vanilla feature and not an external add-on!